zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 -name riak@127.0.0.1
 ```

-Change it to something that corresponds to either the IP address or a resolveable
+Change it to something that corresponds to either the IP address or a resolvable
 host name for this particular node, like so:

 ```bash